EXPENSYA – GENERAL TERMS OF SERVICE (PRO AND PRIVATE CUSTOMERS)

 Orders for "Premium" Services or on quotation are payable with a 50% deposit at the time of order, and the balance when the Services are made available or at the end of their execution.8.4

-Payment is made by credit card.
-The Client may nevertheless pay by cheque or transfer by contacting the Service Provider (by telephone: +33 1 85 09 28 40 or email: firstname.lastname@example.org).
-For payment by credit card, the Website uses the security system of Payline, a service provider specialized in securing online payment.
+For payment by credit card, the Website uses the security systems of Payline, Stripe, and Gocardless, service providers specialized in securing online payment.
 This system guarantees the Client the total confidentiality of his banking information.
 The credit card transaction, carried out between the Client and the secure system, is therefore fully encrypted and protected.
 This means that the information related to the Order and the credit card number do not circulate on the Internet.
 The Client's bank details are not stored electronically by Expensya.8.5

 The Client guarantees Expensya that it has the necessary authorizations to use the payment method when placing the Order.8.6